cca/panopto-session-data/readme.md

 ## Non-iPython Notebook approaches

-Here are the fields contained in the two sessiosn reports:
+Here are the fields contained in the two sessions reports:

 ```sh
 > head -n1 sessionusage.csv